gaumin/strava-dashboard/README.md

-# strava-dashboard
+# Strava Dashboard
 A simple dashboard of sport activities logged on Strava app using Pandas and Ploty Express.
+I built this dashboard to analyze my cycling activities, but it can be easily adapted to other type of sport activities by changing type of sport.

 NOTE: Github does not support rich view of Jupyter notebooks, therefore charts of ploty aren't displayed here.
 You can see this plots on my kaggle notebook: https://www.kaggle.com/code/promind/strava-dashboard/